-- 1. Talk to your children about their friends.
-Have them describe their friends without using any of the standard DEI categories (race, gender, orientation, religion, age, disability, ethnicity). - 2.
-Ask your children what qualities make a good friend. - 3.
+1. Talk to your children about their friends.
+Have them describe their friends without using any of the standard categories (race, gender, orientation, religion, age, disability, ethnicity).

+- 2. Ask your children what qualities make a good friend. - 3.
 Ask your child if their friends have any family traditions that might be different than yours and explore it with them. - 4.
 Now ask your child what is different about their friends and what is the same. - 5.
-Then ask which of the different qualities they find the most fun/interesting/exciting and celebrate that. - 6.
-Ask your child how they can be a buddy if someone picks on their friend because of something different.
+Then ask which of the different qualities they find the most fun/interesting/exciting and celebrate that.

+6. Ask your child how they can be a buddy if someone picks on their friend because of something different.
 Guide them to helpful behaviors such as going to talk to their friend at lunch to make sure they are ok or playing with them on the playground.
 Stress the importance of remaining safe while still being a friend to their friend.

-ACTIVITY 2 - Diversity Inventory (Broadening Your Diversity Lens)
+ACTIVITY 2 - Inclusion Inventory (Broadening Your Inclusion Lens)

-- 1. Do a deep dive inventory of your own friend circles to check for diversity (not just racial diversity but diversity of thought/experience - 2.
-Do a deep dive inventory of your business network to check for diversity. - 3.
+1. Do a deep dive inventory of your own friend circles to check for inclusivity (remember diverse thinking can also be a consideration based on personal experiences)

+- 2. Do a deep dive inventory of your business network to check for inclusion and belonging practices. - 3.
 Look through your home to see if things like paintings, books etc were created by people who don't share your race, gender or culture. - 4.
 Think about the last 5 shows or movies you watched.
 List how many have a highly diverse cast. - 5.
 Think about the music you listen to.
-How many artists on your favorite playlist are diverse? - 6.
+How many artists on your favorite playlist are come from different areas of life or the world? - 6.
 Are you a designer clothing connoisseur?
-How many of the items in your closet were designed by diverse designers? - 7.
+How many of the items in your closet were designed by an array of different designers? - 7.
 Check your own biases.
 Harvard's Project Implicit is a great way to check for yourself.
-Click here for the link. - 8.
-Now look over results from the activities above.
+Click here for the link.

+8. Now look over results from the activities above.
 What insight can you glean from these activities?
 What changes can you make?
 Can you add a few books, some music or pieces of art to your collection from artists/creators that are different than you?
 Can you expand your personal or professional circle by joining groups where you can learn about others?
 Can you make a bucket list of different shows or movies to watch when you can?
 What were your bias results?
 Can you plan to work with intentionality on being aware of when your biases are in play?